Aliases for CDC25A Gene

 CDC25A is a member of the CDC25 family of phosphatases.
 CDC25A is required for progression from G1 to the S phase of the cell cycle.
 It activates the cyclin-dependent kinase CDC2 by removing two phosphate groups.
 CDC25A is specifically degraded in response to DNA damage, which prevents cells with chromosomal abnormalities from progressing through cell division.
 CDC25A is an oncogene, although its exact role in oncogenesis has not been demonstrated.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CDC25A Gene

 CDC25A (Cell Division Cycle 25A) is a Protein Coding gene.
-Diseases associated with CDC25A include Breast Cancer and Prostate Cancer.
+Diseases associated with CDC25A include Breast Cancer.
 Among its related pathways are Metabolism of proteins and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
-An important paralog of this gene is CDC25C.
+An important paralog of this gene is CDC25B.

 UniProtKB/Swiss-Prot for CDC25A Gene

 Tyrosine protein phosphatase which functions as a dosage-dependent inducer of mitotic progression.
 Directly dephosphorylates CDK1 and stimulates its kinase activity.
 Also dephosphorylates CDK2 in complex with cyclin E, in vitro.

 Cdc25 is a dual specificity phosphatase with three isoforms in mammalian cells - Cdc25A, B and C. Cdc25 activates cdk complexes that drive the cell cycle.
 Cdc25 is involved in the DNA damage checkpoints and is known as a key mediator of cell cycle progression.